gardenlinux/gardenlinux/docs/architecture/decisions/0031-static-feature-test-coverage-analysis.md

 The [tests-ng framework](./0006-new-test-framework-in-place-self-contained-test-execution.md) is designed to run on several test environments but also actual production systems (VMs, containers, bare metal) where the `features/` directory is **not shipped** in the test distribution, as established in [ADR 0006](./0006-new-test-framework-in-place-self-contained-test-execution.md).
 Tests must be self-contained and portable, with the test distribution only including test files, plugins, and runtime dependencies.

-Garden Linux features define configuration settings through a variety of formats and representations:
+Garden Linux features define configuration settings in features through a variety of formats and representations:

 - **Builder-evaluated config**: e.g., packages to install in `pkg.include`
 - **Builder-evaluated scripts**: plain shell scripts using `sed`, `awk`, etc. in `exec.config`